Stokely Carmichael: Legacy

 Joseph credits Ture with expanding the parameters of the civil rights movement, asserting that his black power strategy "didn't disrupt the civil rights movement.
 It spoke truth to power to what so many millions of young people were feeling.
 It actually cast a light on people who were in prisons, people who were welfare rights activists, tenants' rights activists, and also in the international arena."
 Tavis Smiley calls Ture "one of the most underappreciated, misunderstood, undervalued personalities this country's ever produced".

 In 2002, the American-born scholar Molefi Kete Asante listed Ture as one of his 100 Greatest African Americans.

 Ture is also remembered for his actions in James Meredith's March Against Fear in June 1966, when he issued the call for Black Power.
-When Meredith got shot, Carmichael came up with the phrase and gathered a crowd to chant it in Greenwood, Mississippi.
-Already, earlier that day, he had been arrested for the 27th time; he spoke to over 3,000 people that day in the park.
+When Meredith was shot, Carmichael came up with the phrase and gathered a crowd to chant it in Greenwood, Mississippi.
+Already, earlier that day, he had been arrested for the 27th time; he spoke to more than 3,000 people that day in the park.
 Ture was angry that day because black people had been "chanting" freedom for almost six years with no results, so he wanted to change the chant.
 He also participated in and contributed to the Black Freedom Struggle.
 Many people have overlooked his involvement in the movement.
-He never switched from left to right in his politics as he got older, and his trajectory both marked and influenced the course of black militancy in the United States.
-The outrage that most affected him was King's assassination.